fffunction/setting-up-wagtail-with-docker/README.md

 3. Point the image sources in these tempates to a logo and change `[project name]` to a suitable name.
 4. Add `'dashboard'` to the `INSTALLED_APPS` in `base.py` making sure `'overextends','dashboard',` comes before `'wagtail.wagtailadmin','wagtail.wagtailcore',`.

-## Config changes

-> ...
-Compressor problems with whitenoise on admin css?

 ## Set up for Dokku deployment

 Required files: